Naimuddin74667/Social_Buzz_Dashboard/README.md

 ### Content Type Dataset:
 Key Columns are :
 - Content ID: A unique identifier for each content item.
-- User ID: A unique identifier for the user who created the content.
+- User ID: A unique identifier for the user who interacted with the content.
 - Type: The type of content, e.g., "photo."
 - Category: The category or context of the content, e.g., "Studying," "healthy eating."
 - URL: The web address where the content is stored or accessed.